-Our consolidated operating expenses were lower for this reporting period and we saw an improvement in our Operating Income and Adjusted EBITDA.
+Our consolidated operating expenses were consistent for this reporting period and we saw an improvement in our Operating Income and Adjusted EBITDA.

-Although these results were expected, we not happy with them and we are determined to improve them.
-Based on our current bookings and backlog levels, we also expect a loss for Q2 but we believe the second half of 2019 will show a marked improvement because of the focused work we are doing on reaching new customers, expanding the networks of current customers, cutting costs, shipping customer orders already in our backlogs, and providing products needed in our market spaces.
+We believe, based on our current sales and expected sales/bookings, that the second half of 2019 will continue to show improving financial results because of the focused work we are doing on reaching new customers, expanding the networks of current customers, cutting costs, shipping customer orders already in our backlogs, and providing products needed in our market spaces.